 This is one of my favorite activities I’ve pinned several times.
-A simple, oh-so-simple toddler activity using pom poms (or cotton balls) and paper towel tubes and a little bit of tape.
+A simple, oh-so-simple drop toddler activity using pom poms (or cotton balls) and paper towel tubes and a little bit of tape.
 That’s it!

 Do I need to even explain it?